ChahidAbderrazak/Smart-Road-Inspection/webapp/README.md

 # HAIS: Visualization of the Inspection Report

-This project is the visualization of the HAIS-GUI inspection report using a webapp user interface
+This project is the visualization of the src inspection report using a webapp user interface

 <p align="center">
 <img  src="files/hais-webapp.png" alt="alt text" width="512" >
  </p>